Does Broccoli Have Calcium and Does it Help Your Bones?

 Broccoli does have calcium that is absorbable by your body.
 It does not contain as much calcium as cow or plant milk beverages, but for someone who isn’t fond of milk, it can significantly contribute to your calcium intake.

-If you enjoyed this blog and would like more information on maintaining your strength as you grow older, be sure to check out our book, Advancing to a Healthier You!
-Available on Amazon
+If you enjoyed this blog and would like more information on maintaining your strength as you grow older, be sure to check out our book, Advancing to a Healthier You! available on Amazon

 + posts